invertase/react-native-firebase-docs/docs/getting-started.md

 <hr>

-## Supporting RNFirebase
+## Supporting React Native Firebase

-RNFirebase is an Apache-2.0 licensed open source project.
+React Native Firebase is an Apache-2.0 licensed open source project.
 It's an independent project with its ongoing development made possible entirely thanks to the support by these awesome [sponsors](#sponsors) and [backers](#backers).
 If you'd like to join them, please consider:

 - [Become a backer or sponsor on Open Collective](https://opencollective.com/react-native-firebase).